How Do You Get Meningitis?

 • Parasitic Meningitis:

-• Very rare, caused by parasites or amebas that make their way into the brain or nervous system via the nose or, rarely, the digestive tract.
+• Very rare, caused by parasites or amebas that make their way into the brain or nervous system via the nose or, more rarely, the digestive tract.

 • The most well-known kind is also known as PAM (primary amebic meningoencephalitis) and is caused by an ameba called Naegleria fowleri, known colloquially as the “brain-eating bacteria.”